abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 Throughout this guide, we've explored how to model and modify a database schema within a Clojure application using Automigrate.
 This library allows developers to concentrate on the domain-specific aspects of their applications without the need to divert attention to SQL.
 While Automigrate is continually being developed and enhanced, it already offers capabilities for managing tables, indexes, column-level constraints, and enum types, including comprehensive support for backward migrations.
 One of the primary advantages of Automigrate is the visibility it provides into the database schema through models.

-This brief introduction aimed to highlight the main benefits of Automigrate and demonstrate its utility.
+This brief introduction aimed to highlight the main benefits of Automigrate and demonstrate its basic utility.
 Thank you for your attention, and I hope you found this guide informative!